HYPOCRITE AND PERSON WORD STUDY

 Middle English, from Anglo-French persone, from Latin persona ACTOR'S MASK, character in a play, person, probably from Etruscan phersu mask, from Greek prosōpa, plural of prosōpon face, mask.

 So, we find the etymology of PERSON from the Latin "Persona" and the Greek "Prosopa" meaning the MASK of an ACTOR.

-The ego is out for itself (it’s self).
+The ego is out for itself (it's self).
 The word ego means ME in Greek.
 Beware of your me (self), and look deep within for your true I AM (Self).
 Your higher consciousness.
-It’s a battle we have with ourselves.
+It's a battle we have with ourselves.
 Like a horse and buggy.
-Your body is the buggy, your mind is the driver, and you direct and instruct the horse where to go.
-Yet, remember that the horse still has the ability to choose whether or not to listen to YOU, or go where it chooses … and may choose at will - at any moment - what he wishes to do or go regardless of your directives.
+Your body is the buggy, your Mind is the coachman, and you direct and instruct the horse where to go.
+Yet, remember that the horse still has the ability to choose whether or not to listen to YOU, or go where it chooses ... and may choose at will - at any moment - what he wishes to do or go regardless of your directives.
 Here is your ego.
 Train it well.
 Lead do not follow.
-Put your inner guidance to work … and find within you the eternal Spirit that drives your buggy.
+Put your inner guidance to work ... and find within you the eternal Spirit that is the Divine coachman of your buggy.